zbzailab/Astroverse-i18n/src/content/posts/us/getting-started.md

 ---
 title: Getting Started
-description: A basic intro to second.
+description: A basic intro to astro.
 category:
   - One
 tags: